GovTechSG/seed-documentation/faqs/common-onboarding-issues.md

 </details>
 <hr />

-<details><summary>While enrolling my device to SEED, I get an error message, "<em>Couldn’t add your device.
+<details><summary style="font-size:18px">While enrolling my device to SEED, I get an error message, "<em>Couldn’t add your device.
 Wait a few minutes, then try again or contact your company support.</em>" What should I do?
 </summary>

 As suggested wait for few minutes, retry enrolling your device to Microsoft Intune and click **Approve** in the management profile.